Skip to contents

 #> [1] "2023-08-09 06:00:00 EDT" "2023-08-09 06:00:00 EDT"

-When a file matches two formats with different results
+When a timestamp matches multiple formats

 By default (first_match = FALSE), buzzr returns NA and warns you when formats conflict: